 The concept of our business plan has been derived from the need for a proper food manufacturer that caters to the needs of all cultures, with affordable prices.
 Growing up in a community with people of various cultures, it was hard to find a manufacturer that would provide the required items at affordable price ranges.
 In order to overcome this problem, we came up with this business idea.

 Our business is expected to be up and running in 8 months, with our location situated in an area surrounded by communities of diverse cultures.
 With steady foot and vehicle traffic, and other stores selling necessities, our location is an ideal spot for a business of our kind.

-We plan on providing our products and services to all age group with a friendly and open spaced store plan that allows customers to relax and shop at their own pace.
+We plan on providing our products and services to all age groups with a friendly and open-spaced store plan that allows customers to relax and shop at their own pace.
 Our price ranges will be competitive in regards to other food manufacturers and attracting customers.
 However, we would also like to provide our employees with living wages and other benefits.
 Any tips generated will be calculated and distributed equally among the employees.